Statistics and clustering

 The hist function computes a histogram of counts for a vector or matrix.
 For a vector argument, the histogram is calculated using all the elements of the vector.
 For a matrix argument, the histogram is calculated for each column by default (dim = 0), or for each row (dim = 1).

 The bin centers can be automatically determined from the data, with the number of bins specified via n_bins (the default is 10).
 The range of the bins is determined by the range of the data.
-The bin centers can also be explicitly specified via the centers vector, which must contain monotonically increasing values.
+The bin centers can be explicitly specified in the centers vector, which must contain monotonically increasing values.

 Usage: